WunderGraph Cosmo vs Apollo GraphOS

-Building company-wide Graphs and federating your APIs is the next step to build a modern API infrastructure.
-With Cosmo, you can build and federate APIs at any scale, while meeting the most demanding security and compliance requirements.
+Building company wide graphs and federating your APIs is the next step towards a modern API infrastructure.
+With Cosmo, you can build and federate APIs at any scale while meeting strict security and compliance requirements.

 Platform Engineering Teams Cosmo